quixio/computer-vision-demo/Data API/README.md

 There are 4 endpoints:

  - `max_vehicles` - A rolling 24-hour window of the maximum number of vehicles seen on a given traffic camera.
  - `detected_objects` - The latest detected object counts for each camera.
+Excludes images.
+ - `detected_objects/camera_id` - The latest detected object counts for a specific camera.
+This one includes the last image too.
  - `vehicles` - Latest vehicle counts from each camera, vehicles are defines in a previous stage. e.g. cars, busses, trucks and motorbikes.

 The API is written in Python and uses Flask and [Waitress](https://flask.palletsprojects.com/en/2.3.x/deploying/waitress/).